TashfeenRao/stay-in-touch/README.md

 <h1 align="center">
   Stay In Touch
 </h1>
-> This is a social app.User can create his account by providing name email and password. he can login with facebook credentials.
-In the app functionality he can post he can comment on posts. he can add friends and can see friends posts.
+> This is a social app.
+User can create his account by providing name email and password. he can log in with Facebook credentials.
+In the app functionality, he can post he can comment on posts. he can add friends and can see friends posts.

 ## Built With